erikrose/blessings/docs/intro.rst

 * Outputs to any file-like object (*StringIO*, file), not just *stdout*.
 * Keeps a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like.
-* Safely decodes internationalization keyboard input to their unicode equivalents.
+* Safely decodes internationalization keyboard input to their unicod e equivalents.
 * Safely decodes multibyte sequences for application/arrow keys.
 * Allows the printable length of strings containing sequences to be determined.
 * Provides plenty of context managers to safely express various terminal modes,